Follow me on

 Oil name Com/Heat Properties

 Cherry not comedogenicheat Rich in phytosterols and vitamins A and E. Emollient, regenerating, anti-inflammatory and protective.
 Antioxidant and anti-aging.
 Excellent for dry skin.
 Light and smooth texture.
-Has an almond/cherry pit scent.
+Has a mild almond/cherry pit scent.
 Density: 0,910

 Black mustard not comedogenicheat Stimulates circulation and useful against muscle pain.
 Helps against hair loss.
 Strong mustard odor.
 Do not use pure, should be diluted to 10-50%.
 Density: 0,910